tobymao/sqlglot/posts/ast_primer.md

 `Column` subclasses `Expression`.

 `arg_types` is a class attribute that specifies the possible children.
 The `args` keys of an Expression instance correspond to the `arg_types` keys of its class.
-The values of the `arg_types` dict are `True` if the key is required, meaning it is guaranteed to be present in `args`.
+The values of the `arg_types` dict are `True` if the key is required.

 There are some common `arg_types` keys:
 - "this": This is typically used for the primary child.
-In `Column`, "this" is this the identifier for the name of the column.
+In `Column`, "this" is the identifier for the column's name.
 - "expression": This is typically used for the secondary child
 - "expressions": This is typically used for a primary list of children